Cryocial/aareroll/README.md

-# rotdguncalc
+# aareroll

-rise of the dead gun dmg
+todos:
+add pictures next to the trait tracker to see your previous roles multi roll